Making the UK greener, one house at a time

 Government Targets

 The UK government has set a target to deliver 50 GW of offshore wind by 2030, a significant increase from the current capacity.
-The UK must build another 2,600 wind turbines costing £48 billion by 2030 to meet this target.
+To meet this target, the UK must build another 2,600 wind turbines costing £48 billion by 2030.

-The government has also lifted restrictions on building new onshore wind farms in 2023, which is expected to accelerate the growth of onshore wind power.
+The government lifted restrictions on building new onshore wind farms in 2023.
+This is expected to speed up the growth of onshore wind power.

 In response to industry concerns about low auction prices, the government has announced plans to increase the price offered in its next renewables auction by 66%.
 This move is expected to breathe life back into the UK's aim of achieving 50GW of offshore wind in UK waters by 2030.